Hedwig Hillengaß: Life

 While still in Karlsruhe, she was engaged for the world premiere of Egk's Peer Gynt as Die Rothaarige at the Opernhaus Düsseldorf, alongside Josef Greindl, leading to her engagement there for the following two seasons.
-She appeared there as Freia in Wagner's Das Rheingold, in Mussorgsky's Boris Godunov, as Pamina, as Venus in Wagner's Tannhäuser, in the title role of Puccini's Manon Lescaut, as Countess Almaviva in Mozart's Die Hochzeit des Figaro and in Don Giovanni, and in the title role of Janacek's Jenufa.
+She appeared there as Freia in Wagner's Das Rheingold, in Mussorgsky's Boris Godunov, as Pamina, as Venus in Wagner's Tannhäuser, in the title role of Puccini's Manon Lescaut, as Countess Almaviva in Mozart's Die Hochzeit des Figaro and in Don Giovanni, and in the title role of Janacek's Jenůfa.

 She then moved to the Krakow Opera, then in the Reichsgouvernement of Poland, where she remained until the closure of all opera houses after the 1943/44 season due to World War II.

 In 1946, she was engaged at the Theater Heidelberg in 1946, where she was 1st soprano until the 1952/53 season.
 She also appeared as a guest at the Karlsruhe State Theatre, worked with the broadcaster Süddeutscher Rundfunk, and appeared at the Schwetzingen Festival.

-Her operatic roles also included Ramiro in Mozart's La finta giardiniera, Senta in Wagner's Der Fliegende Holländer, both Octavian and Marschallin in Der Rosenkavalier by Richard Strauss, the title role in Verdi's Aida, Desdemona in Otello, the title role in Puccini's Tosca and Dolly in Sly.
+Her operatic roles also included Ramiro in Mozart's La finta giardiniera, Senta in Wagner's Der fliegende Holländer, both Octavian and Marschallin in Der Rosenkavalier by Richard Strauss, the title role in Verdi's Aida, Desdemona in Otello, the title role in Puccini's Tosca and Dolly in Sly.

 Hillengaß died from an accident in Mannheim at age 68.